space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 - The katana dash is considerably quieter, at the cost of a longer recharge duration.
 - The energy katana's slash rate is slightly faster than it was previously when one-handed to compensate for it's damage loss.
 - Grants the ability to wield the energy katana for a hard-hitting swing, at the cost of a slower slash rate.
+- When wielding the energy katana, the Space Ninja's reflect probability increases.
 - The ninja throwing stars can now be stacked, as well as thrown in spreads.
 - When phased, the Space Ninja is able to discreetly steal from people, at the cost of a longer action duration.
-- When phased, the Space Ninja's cloak will act similarly to that of stealth boxes', but in a much more potent manner - Movement will slightly weaken the stealth field, whereas staying still/moving slowly strengthens it to the point of near-full invisibility.
+- When phased, the Space Ninja's cloak will act similarly to that of stealth boxes', but in a much more potent manner - Movement will slightly weaken the stealth field by increasing the distortion's strength, whereas staying still/moving slowly will fade it to the point of near-full invisibility.